PMS & Periods: Frequently Asked Questions

 Stress is a major risk factor for PMS.
-My own clinical experience is that many clients with severe PMS either lead very stressful lives or have experienced a highly stressful event at some point before the onset of PMS symptoms.
+We frequently see clients with severe PMS either lead very stressful lives or have experienced a highly stressful event at some point before the onset of PMS symptoms.
 The far-reaching effects of stress impact pretty much every system involved in the underlying causes of PMS so it is no surprise that stress can be such a major risk factor.
 Stress disrupts blood sugar balance, plays havoc with female hormones, affects the nervous system and is a constant drain on the body’s nutrient reserves, not least those that are often low in PMS – magnesium, B vitamins and vitamin C. Dealing with stress involves 1) Identifying major stressors, 2) Taking action to reduce these where possible, and 3) Putting strategies in place to help you to better cope with stress.
 These strategies may include blood sugar balancing diet, increased intake of key nutrients such as magnesium, B vitamins and vitamin C, and incorporating daily relaxation into your routine.
 Yoga and mindfulness work particularly well as does gentle exercise such as walking and swimming.

 I’ve heard vitamin B6 is helpful for PMS – is this true?

 There are now many studies that show the effectiveness of vitamin B6 for PMS and the majority of research shows that it makes a substantial difference across the whole range of symptoms too.
 B vitamins work well together, so it’s best to take them as a complex if you decide to supplement.
-In addition, B6 needs (no prizes for guessing!) magnesium to be converted in the body to its active form so make sure you include this in your supplement regime too.
+In addition, B6 needs magnesium to be converted in the body to its active form so make sure you include this in your supplement regime too.

 Is there anything that will help me to feel brighter and less jittery at this time?